GIZO

 Gizo is the capital of the Western Province in Solomon Islands, and is the second largest town in the country.
 It is situated on Gizo Island approximately 380 kilometres west-north-west of the capital, Honiara.

-Three Salesian Sisters of the South Pacific Region, arrived in Gizo on 11 January, 2018, accompanied by the Provincial, Sr Edna Mary MacDonald, and were warmly welcomed by Bishop Luciano Capelli SDB and parishioners.
+Three Salesian Sisters of the South Pacific Region, arrived in Gizo on 11 January, 2018, accompanied by the then Provincial, Sr Edna Mary MacDonald, and were warmly welcomed by Bishop Luciano Capelli SDB and parishioners.
+The community was established under the patronage of Sr Angela Vallese (1854 - 1914), the leader of the first missionary group of Salesian Sisters, renowned for her holiness.

 The Salesian Sisters administer this diocesan technical school which is located in the compound of St Peter's Cathedral in Gizo town and can accommodate about ninety students.
 Four trades are taught: Motor Mechanics; Electrical, Building and Carpentry as well as Life Skills.
 Bishop Luciano Capelli SDB wanted this school for young people from Western Province and Choiseul Province.
 The school accepts primary and secondary school leavers who are willing to learn a skill for their future.
 For many of these young people this school is the last chance to have an education and build a new life.